 Leigh incidentally has said that he regrets not having Irish Mancunians play a bigger role in the film, and while it is a shame both for the historical record and the added layer of contemporary resonance it would have lent the film, we must also recognise the difficult choices inevitably involved in bringing this story to the big screen.
 The final climactic scene is incredibly shocking even in the absence of the kind of bloody gore we expect from contemporary films.
 It is shocking because of the evident and appalling injustice meted out to the crowd by a ruling class for whom the workers are deeply inferior.
 The descendants of that ruling class are all around us and in their basic attitudes towards the working class, they have barely made any progress since the nineteenth century.
 Leigh’s complex, powerful reconstruction of a moment in the ongoing class war, needs to be seen and debated widely.

-Mike Wayne is a Professor in Screen Media at Brunel University.
+Mike Wayne is a Professor of Film and Media at Brunel University.